eSolia/postmark-backup/README.md

 Adjust the `backup-postmark.yml` workflow in the `.github/workflows` folder:

-1. Edit the cron schedule.
+1. Edit the cron schedule entering the time assuming the GMT timezone, to match when you want it to run where you are.
+   * `- cron:  "06 11 * * *" # 6th minute of 11th hour daily in GMT`
 2. Edit the github username and email params from eSolia Bot's to a user with permissions to commit to your repo.
    * `git config --global user.email "esolia.bot@esolia.co.jp"`
    * `git config --global user.name "esolia-bot"`